This page tells you about chiropractic care for people with cancer. There is information about

 - Severe bone thinning (osteoporosis)

-You also shouldn’t have chiropractic treatment if you are taking drugs to help thin your blood (anti coagulants) or if you are taking some types of steroids.
+You may be advised not to have chiropractic treatment if you are taking drugs to help thin your blood (anti coagulants) or if you are taking some types of steroids.
 There may be other medical conditions for which your doctor would not recommend chiropractic treatment, so always ask them before going ahead.

-If you have chiropractic treatment privately, it will usually cost between £30 and £45 for a session.
-Some GPs will refer you for chiropractic treatment on the NHS, although this varies between primary care trusts.
-And if you have private health insurance your policy might cover chiropractic treatment.
+If you have chiropractic care privately, it will usually cost between £30 and £45 for a session.
+Some GPs will refer you for chiropractic care on the NHS, although this varies from area to area.
+And if you have private health insurance your policy might cover chiropractic care.

-The best way to find a chiropractor is to contact the General Chiropractic Council and ask for a list of chiropractors in your area.
-You can ask the chiropractor
+About 3,000 chiropractors are registered with the General Chiropractic Council.
+You can contact the General Chiropractic Council and ask for a list of chiropractors in your area.
+You can find contact details for the GCC below.

 - How many years of training they've had